Resources

 Surrender Value

-In case you want to terminate your Money-back Policy for any reason, you will need to surrender your policy.
-You are entitled to a Surrender Value that is a percentage of your premiums paid.
+If you want to terminate your Money-back Policy for any reason, you will need to surrender your policy.
+You are entitled to a Surrender Value, a percentage of your premiums.
 The Surrender Value is calculated by subtracting fees or charges that your insurance company has imposed.

 Loan Facility